Here’s how many BC sawmills have taken downtime so far

 Hardly a week goes by that we’re not hearing of new sawmill curtailments or closures in B.C.
 We knew it would be a rough year for Western Canada’s lumber producers, but that doesn’t stop us from cringing each time a news release is sent out announcing planned downtime, to say nothing of the direct effect on employees and communities.

-For those wondering about the extent of the situation, here’s a list of the mills that have been affected thus far this year:
+For those wondering about the extent of the situation, here’s a map and list of the mills that have been affected thus far this year:

 - Canfor sawmill in Vavenby, B.C.